gsantandrea/ShowMyNS/README.md

 Troubleshooting
 --------
-The program terminates with the error: "seting the network namespace failed".
-It's a known namespace linux problem.
-Reboot the machine.
+The program terminates with the error: `"seting the network namespace failed"` it's a known namespace problem in Linux.
+Simply reboot the machine.

+On Ubuntu 16.04 64 bit with oracle-jdk8, if the program terminates with error:

+`Exception in thread "main" java.lang.UnsatisfiedLinkError: /usr/lib/jvm/java-8-oracle/jre/lib/amd64/libawt_xawt.so: libXrender.so.1: cannot open shared object file: No such file or directory`

+install the following packages:

+`sudo apt-get install libxrender1 libxtst6 libxi6`

 TODO
 ----